Kenza-AI/sagify/docs/index.md

 `--job-name JOB_NAME`: Optional name for the SageMaker training job.
 NOTE: if a `--base-job-name` is passed along with this option, it will be ignored.

+`--use-spot-instances FLAG_TO_USE_SPOT_INSTANCES`: Optional flag that specifies whether to use SageMaker Managed Spot instances for training.
+It should be used only for training jobs that take less than 1 hour.
+More information: https://docs.aws.amazon.com/sagemaker/latest/dg/model-managed-spot-training.html (default: False).

 `--metric-names COMMA_SEPARATED_METRIC_NAMES`: Optional comma-separated metric names for tracking performance of training jobs.
 Example: `Precision,Recall,AUC`.
 Then, make sure you log these metric values using the `log_metric` function in the `train` function:

     ```